joelouthan/theologic.us/content/posts/prayers/2020-08-03-am_prayers.md

 - Future: teaching for both in the fall

 **Riley & Emily**
-- Emily diabetes symptoms
-- contract ending
+- Praise you for no diabetes!
-- slowing down: not waiting for a season of rest
+- Praying for a fat baby
+- Lord, I pray for the relationship between Riley and his folks.
+Lord, step into that relationship and nurture it.
+Redeem them for your glory.

 **Scott & Melody, Emily, Adelyn, Caleb**
-- relearn sleep
 - Wayne & Nicole: hard conversation; praying for Spirit-led conversation
+- Anna & Jordan: bless their marriage.
+I pray that they make you the center of their union.
+Bless them and keep them.
+- Bless Scott in his work with his qualifications and his relationships with his old squadron
+- Scott’s parents: heal his mom from anxiety and fear and turn her heart towards you
+- Melody’s parents: deliver them from snares of Satan and keep their hearts turned towards you

 **Andrew & Andie**
-- Faith: pain; complications with the surgery; back to Dallas in a month to determine success
-- Faith’s friend: NY similar surgery passed away
+- Faith: pain; but success on surgery.
+Take away her pain.
+Heal her sweet head.
+- Marriage
-- Laura (mom)
+- Back pain

 ## Family